sandstorm-io/sandstorm/README.md

 Later, when you are done hacking, you may want to restart the installed front-end:

     sudo service sandstorm start-fe

+### Hacking on the C++

+If you're going to edit C++, you will want to install [Ekam](https://github.com/sandstorm-io/ekam), the build system used by Sandstorm.
+Be sure to read Ekam's wiki to understand how it works.

+Once `ekam` is in your path, you can use `make continuous` in order to start an Ekam continuous build of Sandstorm.
+While this build is running, you can also run other `make` commands in a separate window.
+This will automatically synchronize with your continuous build rather than starting a second build.

+To do a debug build, run make like:

+    make continuous CXXFLAGS="-g"

+If you suspect you'll be hacking on Sandstorm's dependencies as well, you may want to follow the dependency symlink trick described in the Ekam readme.

 ## How It Works